 In the Zohar there is a mandate for a woman to cover all of the hair on her head, even in the innermost part of her home in order to protect her husband and family.
 Exposed hair of a woman could unleash terrible misfortune into the world, connecting to powerful external forces in the spheres above that can cause harm to the world below.
 It is only speculation, but the terrifying language of the Zohar must have had repercussions in the practices of many Jewish communities who wanted to ensure divine protection from tragedy and ill will, leading to women vigilantly covering their hair.
 In some Hassidic communities, it becomes the motive for shaving a woman’s hair off completely after her wedding to make sure no hair protrudes at any time.
 The Zohar becomes influential in some communities in Ashkenaz even as it is clear that it goes far beyond all halakhic requirements.

-Whereas the reason for hair covering in the Talmud is clearly Dat Yehudit, or, Jewish practice and acceptable attire for a married woman, and hair as ervah takes up one line in the entire Talmudic corpus, the concern for hair as ervah becomes central to the halakhic conversation in the Middle Ages.
+Whereas the reason for hair covering in the Talmud is clearly Dat Yehudit, or, Jewish practice, and acceptable attire for a married woman, and hair as ervah takes up only one line in the entire Talmudic corpus, the concern for hair as ervah becomes central to the halakhic conversation in the Middle Ages.

 Rabbi Moses son of Isaac Alshaker (known as Maharam Alshaker), who lived in the 15th and 16th centuries and served communities in Tunisia, Greece and Cairo, rejected the stringent approach in the Zohar as standard practice in a responsa he wrote about women who have begun uncovering some of their hair.
 The questioner wished to know if the community had cause to protest such a liberal practice.
 His only concern is ervah, and specifically the obligation of women to cover their ervah.
-As seen earlier, sources on ervah were placed the onus on men to avoid exposure to ervah, particularly during Shema.
+As seen earlier, sources on ervah placed the onus on men to avoid exposure to ervah, particularly during Shema.
 This responsa shows that it came to be perceived as a prohibition incumbent upon society to ensure that women dressed properly.
 The Maharam reflects on the contours of what defines ervah.
 A large portion of his responsa will be quoted below because he has enormous influence on later halakhic authorities, including those of today, particularly those who are looking for opinion which allow some of a married woman’s hair to be exposed in public.